Father-of-Cats/the-cocktail-roulette/README.md

 WHEN: i have a majority required of ingredients in my pantry,
 THEN: i am shown a list of missing ingredients

-GIVEN:
-WHEN:
-THEN:

-GIVEN:
+GIVEN: a selected cocktail,
-WHEN:
-THEN:
+WHEN: a list of missing ingredients exists,
+THEN: i am prompted to use a store locator

-GIVEN:
+GIVEN: a store locator,
-WHEN:
-THEN:
+WHEN: i input my zip code,
+THEN: i am presented with a map of stores within a set distance